panopticoncentral/notes-on-cps/building.md

 If a project supports caching the result of a design-time build, it can provide a `IDesignTimeBuildCacheParticipant` instance and use the `DesignTimeBuildCacheState` enum to indicate cache state.

+# Host Objects

+For compatibility with existing Visual Studio extensions, specifically [single file generators](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/implementing-single-file-generators), MSBuild host objects can be provided at the `UnconfiguredProject` level through the `IHostObjectProvider` and `IHostObject` interfaces.

 # Deploying and Publishing

 Projects that want to suport deploy and publish actions can export `IDeployProvider` and `IPublishProvider` at the `ConfiguredProject` level.